Page Reviewed / Updated - March 08, 2020

 Other qualifications of the PCAS program are as follows:

-Up to approximately 40 hours / week of personal attendant care can be provided via this program.
+Up to approximately 40 hours / week (though one may be approved for more than 40 hours) of personal attendant care can be provided via this program.
 Personal care attendants provide health maintenance support (bowel/bladder care, ostomy care, administering of medications, etc.) and assistance with ADLs and IADLs (bathing, dressing, grooming, shaving, nail care, oral hygiene, using the toilet, transferring from a lying position to a seated position, medication assistance, light housekeeping, shopping for groceries).

 Program participants are able to hire and train the personal care attendant from which they would like to receive services.
 This benefit is referred to as Consumer Directed or Participant Directed.